linda5mith/microsnp/README.md

 ### Requirements
 * Bcftools 1.7+
-* reference.fasta - file containing reference genomes of all the species you are finding SNPs for.
+* reference.fasta - file containing reference genomes of all the known species you wish to find SNPs for.

 ### 1. Run mpileup